Ankeny Christian Academy: Facilities

 In April 2000 the school purchased a 50000 sqft strip mall at 1604 West 1st Street, Ankeny, Iowa.
 It remodeled most of the facility into a school.

 After initial remodeling the facility included 13 classrooms, a chapel/auditorium seating 360, a computer room, a recreation/physical education room, a music room, a library, and a lunchroom and kitchen.
 The preschool was completed in January 2002 with three additional classrooms and an office.
 A gymnasium was completed in November 2003, with the addition of locker rooms in 2008 and a weight room in 2009 but is now used as a storage room.
 A new secondary science lab opened in August 2009.
 In 2010 more space was converted from tenants to school; The school eventually converted the entire facility for the school's sole use.

 Staff and Faculty

-The school is administered by Dr. Steven Robinson.
-The elementary portion of the school is principled by Mrs. Joyce Hansen.
+The school is headed by Brent Knoll.
+The elementary portion of the school is principled by Dr. Jo Aukes.
+The high school principal is Joe Venema.

 Admission requirement

-Each ACA student must come from a home where at least one parent or guardian is a professing born-again Christian.
+As of the 2026-2027 school year, each ACA student must come from a home where at least one parent or guardian is a professing born-again Christian.